minhducnguyen26/AI_Prolog_Sudoku/README.md

 - Artificial Intelligence in solving the classical game of Sudoku

-- Learn and use Prolog to solve a given Sudoku puzzle in different strategies and compare their performances
+- Learn and use <b>Prolog</b> to solve a given Sudoku puzzle in different strategies and compare their performances

 - Visit <b>papers > Project Report</b> for the PEAS Assessment and more information on the search strategies